puneethegde/Deep-Learning-Algorithms-using-Pytorch-TensorFlow-Keras/README.md

 Define API endpoints: Define the endpoints for your API using decorators provided by Flask, such as @app.route().
 These endpoints will map to specific functions in your code.
 Implement API functions: Write the functions associated with each API endpoint.
 These functions will handle incoming requests, perform any necessary computations or processing using your models, and return a response.
 Handle request data: Extract the required data from the request sent by the client.
 This may include input data for your models or any additional parameters.
--Process the data: Perform any necessary preprocessing or transformations on the input data.
+- Process the data: Perform any necessary preprocessing or transformations on the input data.
 This might involve tasks such as data normalization, feature extraction, or formatting the data for use with your models.
--Load your models: Load the pre-trained models into memory using the appropriate libraries or frameworks.
+- Load your models: Load the pre-trained models into memory using the appropriate libraries or frameworks.
 This typically involves loading model files from disk.
--Perform model predictions: Use the loaded models to make predictions or perform computations on the input data received from the client.
+- Perform model predictions: Use the loaded models to make predictions or perform computations on the input data received from the client.
 This could include tasks such as image classification, text generation, sentiment analysis, etc.
--Prepare the response: Format the results or predictions from your models into a suitable response format, such as JSON or XML.
+- Prepare the response: Format the results or predictions from your models into a suitable response format, such as JSON or XML.
--Return the response: Return the response to the client, typically as a JSON object.
+- Return the response: Return the response to the client, typically as a JSON object.
 You can use Flask's jsonify function to convert the response data into JSON format.
 Run the Flask application: Start the Flask application by calling the run() method on your Flask app instance.
 This will start the web server and make your API available at the specified host and port.
--Test your API: Use tools like cURL, Postman, or Python's requests library to send requests to your API endpoints and verify that it functions as expected.
+- Test your API: Use tools like cURL, Postman, or Python's requests library to send requests to your API endpoints and verify that it functions as expected.

 ## ONNX: